 So how did I do it?
-I share my tips in this post so that you, too, can start increasing your revenue and earning the income you deserve by working with brands!
+I share my tips on how to get sponsored in this post so that you, too, can start increasing your revenue and earning the income you deserve by working with brands!

 A couple important things to note before we dive in:

-I work really hard to only work with brands who are a perfect fit for the blog–this means that I often have to turn down requests from brands whose ingredients aren’t clean enough or whose mission isn’t in line with our natural, organic and eco-friendly principles.
+I work really hard to only work with brands who are a perfect fit for my company –– this means that I often have to turn down requests from brands that don’t align with my mission and vision.

-I could definitely make more money if I didn’t uphold those standards, but my first priority has always and will always be to my readers and so I’m very particular about what brands we feature on Root + Revel.
+I could definitely make more money if I didn’t uphold those standards, but my first priority has always and will always be to my readers and so I’m very particular about what brands we feature.

-I was also publishing three times per week in 2017, so 52 sponsored posts may sound like a lot, but it adds up to 1/3 of our content.
+On my old blog I was also publishing three times per week in 2017, so 52 branded content posts may sound like a lot, but it adds up to 1/3 of our content.
 If you only publish once a week, for example, then you clearly can’t aim to have 52 sponsors without every single post being paid. 😉

 Even if you’ve been working with brands already, I’d say there’s a good chance that you’re working through an influencer network or some third party–am I correct?
 If so, you’re going to want to start with step #2 below, because you’re leaving a LOT of money on the table by not pitching brands directly.